Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: Generalizing to Tsallis Regularization

 \section{Generalizing to Tsallis Regularization}

-We can easily incorporate other regularizers in to the value iteration recursion and maintain convergence, as long as those regularizers are strongly convex in $\pi$.
-This property is satisfied by Tsallis entropy and the Tsallis KL divergence, for certain $q$.
-In this section, we define the Tsallis KL divergence and characterize the types of policies that arise from using this regularizer.
+We can easily incorporate other regularizers in to the value iteration recursion, and maintain convergence as long as those regularizers are strongly convex in $\pi$.
+We characterize the types of policies that arise from using this regularizer, and prove the convergence of resulting regularized recursion.